maciej-w/beautiful-jekyll/_posts/2016-12-22-Toggling in Angular 2.md

 The following bit:

-{% highlight javascript %}
+{% highlight html %}
 [ngClass]="{'button-selected': isSelected}"
 {% endhighlight %}

-Like you might guess [ngClass] is responsible for changing an element class based on a condition in this example.
+Like you might have guessed [ngClass] is responsible for changing an element class based on a condition in this example.
 This how it works: button-selected is the name of the class and we want to apply it when isSelected is true.
 That's why I've set up isSelected=false at the beginning.

 **button-selected must be wrapped in single quotes as it contains a -.
 In javascript you would have to use [] to use it, in Angular is single quotes**

 As you can see using 2 angular elements we can apply different classes to object based on conditions.
-If you'd like to apply more that one class or condition to [ngClass] you could do it this way:
+If you'd like to apply more that one condition to [ngClass] you could do it this way:

-{% highlight javascript %}
+{% highlight html %}
 [ngClass]="{'button-selected': isSelected, 'has-error':!myForm.controls['button'].valid}"
 {% endhighlight %}